-Frozen shoulder, scientifically known as adhesive capsulitis is symptomized by a stiffness and pain in the shoulder, this characteristically worsens over time and then corrects itself within one to three years.
-Frozen shoulder is common among a population of people who are restricted from movement of their arms for an extended period of time due to several reasons, these could include mastectomy, stroke or injury.
+Frozen shoulder, scientifically known as adhesive capsulitis is symptomized by stiffness and pain in the shoulder, this characteristically worsens over time and then corrects itself within one to three years.
+Frozen shoulder is common among a population of people who are restricted from the movement of their arms due to several reasons, these could include mastectomy, stroke, or injury.

 treatment of adhesive capsulitis range from administering movement exercises to medicated numbing of the said joint and in some cases, arthroscopic surgery to loosen the frozen shoulder.